Digital health technologies are becoming increasingly prevalent among patients, caregivers and healthcare professionals.

 To achieve this, there is an urgent need nationally and internationally to create, develop and support a new breed of professionals in the health/healthcare domain who are appropriately skilled to proactively engage in digital health.

-To address this gap, a new executive education programme, MSc Digital Health in University College Cork, is commencing in September 2017.
+To address this gap, a new executive education programme, MSc Digital Health in University College Cork, was developed and launched in September 2017.

 This programme combines teaching and innovative research from Cork University Business School, in collaboration with the School of Medicine and Health at UCC, providing students with the opportunity to develop highly sought after skills.